unimi-dse/9b8b657e/README.md

 It leverage quantstrat and blotter which is built on quantmod.

-the following is the output of the script in (9b8b657e/inst/) which is a simple trenf following strategy on ADA/BTC in 1 minute time frame.
+the following is the output of the script in (9b8b657e/inst/) which is a simple trend following strategy on ADA/BTC in 1 minute time frame.

 ![What is this](img/sample1.png)